Income Tax Calculator

 Income Tax Slabs for FY 2025-26

 India offers two tax regimes - the Old Regime with deductions and the New Regime with lower rates but fewer deductions.
-Here's a comparison:
+Here is a comparison:

 New Tax Regime (Default)